-- 29.11.1 There shall be an immediate availability of water from the fire main, provided by the vessel's main fire pump or by an additional emergency fire pump.
-Each pump shall be capable of supplying the hoses and nozzles, required in accordance with the Code. - 29.11.2 At least two portable dry powder extinguishers of appropriate capacity shall be provided and be readily available at the cargo area.
+- 29.11.1 There shall be an immediate availability of water from the fire main such as an engine driven fire pump and, in addition, from a manual fire pump.
+The two pumps will be required when carrying Class 1 dangerous goods only.
+Each pump shall be capable of supplying the hoses and nozzles, required in accordance with the Code. - 29.11.2 At least two portable dry powder extinguishers of appropriate capacity shall be provided and be readily available in the cargo area.

-29.12 Crew Training and Drills
+29.12 Crew Training

 29.12.1 The crew shall undergo training in the carriage of dangerous goods and the IMDG Code, and records of the training undertaken shall be kept.
-The necessary drills shall also be carried out and be duly recorded.